Shadowdrums/ShadowTEAM_LAB/README.md

 - **Operating System:** Ubuntu Server 22.02 OS

 ##### Use Case:
 This server is dedicated to developing AI and other software that requires GPU acceleration.
 It significantly accelerates AI model training and other GPU-intensive tasks, contributing to faster development cycles.
+The GPU-AI-server is also connected to the Cisco Nexus 3048 via 10Gb fiber while maintaining Ethernet for Wake-on-LAN (WoL).

+### Dell PowerEdge T620 (AD DC Server)

+#### Specifications
+- **CPU:** 2x Intel Xeon E5-2697-V2 (12 cores, 24 threads each)
+- **RAM:** 256GB DDR3 LRDIMM ECC (8x16GB, 1866MHz)
+- **Storage:** 1x 2TB HDD, 4x 500GB SATA SSDs in RAID 10
+- **GPU:** Nvidia Quadro M4000 (8GB)
+- **Power Supply:** 750W
+- **Operating System:** Windows Server 2022

+#### Use Case:
+This server is dedicated to Active Directory (AD) Domain Controller (DC) pentesting and runs multiple virtual machines (VMs).
+It serves as a self-contained hacking lab, enabling extensive testing and experimentation.
+The server is also connected to the Cisco Nexus 3048 via 10Gb fiber while maintaining Ethernet for Wake-on-LAN (WoL).

 ### Super Pi (Main Server)